- Start date: 2 November 2021

 For local delegates who do not require accommodation, please contact us for a non-residential rate.

-We can also book bed and breakfast accommodation for Monday 2 November for an additional charge of £TBC if required.
+We can also book bed and breakfast accommodation for Monday evening for an additional charge of £93 if required.

 View our terms and conditions

 The course will take place at Weetwood Hall Estate, which is situated to the north of Leeds at the junction of the A660 Leeds - Skipton road and the A6120 Outer Ring Road.

 What our delegates say

 "A great course, which makes good headway to help close the gap between infection control and healthcare colleagues managing ventilation systems"